 Istanbul is Turkey's largest city, home to one of the world's busiest waterways, with links to the Sea of Marmara and the Black Sea.
 With an important position on the Silk Road and an advanced cultural history comparable to that of the Roman Empire, Istanbul is one the most historically rich cities in the world.

 However, what struck me first on arrival was not the history, but present atmosphere.
 The streets of Istanbul are full of locals making a living by trying to convince you to buy products, consider menu's and enter stores.
-This was only ever done with politeness, but as many unfamiliar with such trade (as I was) may find, it can be a gauntlet walking past shops until you've had some practice
+This was only ever done with politeness, but as many unfamiliar with such trade (as I was) may find, it can be a gauntlet walking past shops until you've had some practice.

 I've been to a few countries, travelling as far as Iceland, but rarely to areas so focussed on the tourism industry.
 Istanbul was declared a European 'City of Culture' in 2010, but visitors to the city come from everywhere, and all are catered for, which certainly makes Istanbul feel like a global city.